Registration Usage Billing

-Corsizio is a Canadian company dedicated to providing a high-quality service that offers fair and competitive pricing for all of our users.
-As part of our commitment to provide you with a valuable tool and outstanding customer service, including access to all features, data storage, and security, we offer free low-volume usage and pay-per-use usage pricing for all registrations processed when you require a higher volume.
+Corsizio is a Canadian company dedicated to providing a high-quality service that offers fair and competitive pricing for all our users.
+As part of our commitment to provide you with a valuable tool and efficient service, including access to all features, data storage, and security, we offer pay-per-use pricing for all registrations processed.
+As a bonus, we even exempt your bill when your total registration usage is below the low-volume limit of new registrations for any given month.

 In this article